biancabuzea200/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ## SWC-131 (Presence of unused variables)

-Even though unused variables are allowed in Solidity, it is best practice too be avoided as they can cause an increase in computation/ cause code noise and decrease readability
+Even though unused variables are allowed in Solidity, it is best practice to be avoided as they can cause an increase in computation/cause code noise and decrease readability

 ## Proper Use of Require, Assert and Revert

-Use require statements throughout for validation of inputs, external call returns and variables before state changes.
+Use `require` statements throughout for validation of inputs, external call returns and variables before state changes.